-What grades are offered by the Maine Virtual Academy?
+What grades are offered by Maine Virtual Academy?

 What subjects will my child study?

-Language arts, math, science, history, art, Health/PE and music are the core courses.
+Language arts, math, science, history, art, health/PE and music are the core courses.
 There are also other courses in the appropriate grade levels, such as world languages.
-High school students also have access to AP courses, as well as more than 50 elective courses.
+High school students also have access to AP® courses, as well as numerous elective courses.

 Does the program provide textbooks and other instructional materials?

-Yes, we provide all the textbooks and instructional materials that are needed to complete the program.
+Yes, we provide educational materials that are needed to complete the program.
 These books and materials are sent to students directly.
-High school students receive fewer books and materials than elementary and middle school students.
+The number of books and types of materials depends on the student’s grade level and courses.
+In general, high school students receive fewer books and materials than middle school students.

 Will my child have the same graduation opportunities as students in traditional public schools?